 Now let’s dig a litter deeper into each of those factors so you too can make the perfect espresso with fantastic Crema!

 ‘Dose’ is the amount of dry, ground coffee you put in your portafilter (group handle).
 The amount you dose is determined firstly by how much your portafilter will hold.
-For a double shot (baristas always talk in double shots, and never in single shots, because they don’t ever pull single shots) on a home espresso machine, you’re looking at about 15g, in a larger or more commercial machine, it’s usually 18g, but can be anything up to about 20g.
+For a double shot of espresso on a home espresso machine, you’re looking at about 15g.
+In a larger or more commercial machine, it’s usually 18g, but can be anything up to about 20g.

 To determine a good dose for your espresso machine, fill the portafilter with ground coffee and then tamp it.
 If it’s between 2/3 and ¾ full, that will be a good place to start.
-Make a note of how much that weighs.
+Make a note of how much that weighs with your coffee scale.
 The second thing that determines how much coffee you dose is how much yield you would like.

 The yield is how much coffee (espresso in this case) you extract from your dose.
 In specialty coffee, most people use a 1:2 ratio as a starting point.
 So, if you’re dosing 15g of coffee, you will want your yield to be 30g of espresso (that’s about as small as a double espresso gets).

 Why a 1:2 ratio?
 Because over time, this is where baristas have most found the “sweet spot” of the espresso.
 This is where you can get the most from the coffee and produce an espresso that is not too bitter, acidic, or sweet, but a nice balance of all of these things.
 A 1:2 ratio isn’t a blanket measurement always used for all single origins or blends of coffee, but it’s usually a starting point to try.